Maymont: History

-Maymont was named for Major Dooley's wife, Sallie May.
+Maymont was named for James Dooley's wife, Sallie May.
 Construction of the mansion completed in 1893.
 The Dooleys also built a summer home on Afton Mountain, Swannanoa, which was completed in 1913.
 In 2011, Maymont was named one of the top 10 public spaces by the American Planning Association.

 Gardens

 The Japanese Garden at Maymont is well tended and features a koi pond and a large waterfall.
 The Japanese Garden also has a torii arch, rock gardens, and various red maples.
 It is a blend of two different time periods and a mixture of many styles of gardens.
 In 1911, a section of the Kanawha Canal was bought to be a part of the garden.
-Some say they hired a master Japanese gardener by the name of Muto, who had designed other gardens along the East Coast.

 Years following Mrs. Dooley's passing, the Japanese garden increasingly lost its magnificence and design.
 The garden still has its stonework and winding watercourse that leads to its large pond.
 After realizing the decline of the quality of the garden, Earth Design renovated it in 1978.
 The new design of the Japanese is considered a "stroll garden" which offers guests at Maymont to see how the changing impact of nature has on the grounds.